sahilmoktan/GraphQl_learning/README.md

 self task 2 delete user

 summary:{{
-Schema works as end point directing toward operation
+Schema collection of query/mutation types that directing toward operation
+    - this is the first point where client req is heared and directed towards ope
-    - here we need to declare operation type(query/mutation)
+    - here we need to declare operation type(query or mutation)
-    - type query for getting data for borwser/client
+    - type query requesting data & sub types deceration
-    - mutation about to be fired, what to take inputs
+    - mutation requesting for post works also input deceration

 resolver works as controllers
     - here all the logics & main function are coded
     - operation directed form schema are handled here
-    - query part delivers get fnc works
+    - query part delivers get fnc works, getting data for borwser/client
     - mutation part does the create/ update/delete fnc

 models are common to react model system
-    - declaration of fields
+    - declaration of fields for db collections
     }}

+now starting client site work
+    same directory
+    npx create-react-app client //for react